-While many travellers come to visit the country’s most famous site, the ruins of Machu Picchu, the real Peru lies within its warm, proud inhabitants – many of whom can trace their bloodlines back to the Incas.
+While many travelers come to visit the country’s most famous site, the ruins of Machu Picchu, the real Peru lies within its warm, proud inhabitants – many of whom can trace their bloodlines back to the Incas.
 What you might not expect is the foodie bonanza found in Lima or the adventures that await you in the ancient capital of Cusco.
 Whether you’re exploring the cobbled streets of Arequipa, bobbing on the floating islands of Lake Titicaca or uncovering mummies in Nazca, our Peru tours will have you feeling like a modern-day Indiana Jones.
 Just don’t forget to pack your fedora.

 Intrepid believes half the fun of experiencing a new country is getting there, and getting around once there!
 Where possible, Intrepid uses local transport options and traditional modes of transport - which usually carry less of an environmental impact, support small local operators and are heaps more fun.

-Depending on which trip you're on while in Peru, you may find yourself travelling by:
+Depending on which trip you're on while in Peru, you may find yourself traveling by:

-When travelling with us in Peru you may find yourself staying in a:
+When traveling with us in Peru you may find yourself staying in a:

 Camping along the Inca Trail is one of world's most sought-after travel experiences.
-Bond with fellow travellers over some food and rest up before another day of trekking.
+Bond with fellow travelers over some food and rest up before another day of trekking.

 While tipping isn't mandatory in Peru, it's customary to add spare change or a small amount to restaurant bills.
 Although most restaurants and bars may already include a 10% service charge within the bill, feel free to add more if the service was good.
 Taxi drivers generally don't expect tips.

-Peru has a mix of flushable toilets and squat toilets, so expect both.
+Peru has a mix of both squat toilets and western-style flushable toilets.
 It’s a good idea to carry your own toilet paper and hand sanitizer, as they are not always provided.
 Some public toilets charge a small usage fee.
 Expect to use squat toilets if traveling on the Inca Trail.